CosmWasm/cw-template/Publishing.md

 Now that your package is properly configured and all artifacts are committed, it is time to share it with the world.
+Please refer to the [complete instructions for any questions](https://rurust.github.io/cargo-docs-ru/crates-io.html), but I will try to give a quick overview of the happy path here.

 ### Registry